IanChar/AutomataGrowth/README.md

 # Char/Lladser Research
+## Optimal Construction of Minimal DFA for Generalized Strings
 ## Overview

 Here you will find the code for research on minimal deterministic finite automata for generalized strings.
 For more information about this research see INSERT LINKS HERE!